eslothower/eslothower/README.md

 ## Current Projects
 - 🎓 Researching bias and discrimination in generative AI image models under the guidance of Professor Adam Perer at Carnegie Mellon University.
-- 🎮 Designing and developing an original video game from the ground up.
+- 🎮 Designing and developing an iOS app that bridges the many different music services.

 ## About Me
-- **📚 Interests:** Mathematics, C, Python, simulating ecosystems, and solving hard and interesting problems with computer science.
+- **📚 Interests:** Mathematics, C, Python, simulating ecosystems, iOS development, and solving interesting problems with computer science.
-- **💡 Passions:** Game design & development, learning Spanish, meeting new people, kayaking, and making a difference through **Habitat for Humanity**.
+- **💡 Passions:** Pottery, learning Spanish, meeting new people, kayaking, travelling, and conducting computer science research.
-- **🌱 Currently Working On:** Advanced algorithm design, research in detecting bias in generative AI image models, government space projects with Lockheed Martin Space, my own video game, and more.
+- **🌱 Currently Working On:** Research in auditing and detecting bias in generative AI image models, United States government outer space projects with Lockheed Martin Space, building my own iOS app that helps bridge the numerous music services, and more.
 - **🤝 Open to Collaborations:** Reach out!